 Below the Aggregation option is Show more options.
 Clicking this bar opens an additional configuration panel:

-When you have a chart that has multiple lines that represent aggregations, like the examples illustrating the Group By option, you can then aggregate across those lines by choosing a secondary aggregation statistic.
+When you have multiple time series that already represent aggregations, like the examples illustrating the Group By option, you can then aggregate across them by choosing a secondary aggregation statistic.

 This screenshot shows non-idle CPU usage statistics, grouped by instance ID and summed: